 MATHEMATICAL ANALYSIS 2

-Course notes 2022/23
+Course notes

 By

-EVERYONE WHO CONTRIBUTED.
+Everyone who contributed.

-github.com/oliver-butterley/ma2 © 10 This document is covered by Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+github.com/oliver-butterley/ma2 € (1) This document is covered by Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 You are free to share this work (copy and redistribute the material in any medium or format) and adapt this work (remix, transform, and build upon the material for any purpose, even commercially), under the obligation of attribution (you must give appropriate credit) and share-alike (if you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original).
 This text may contain errors, inaccuracies and misleading ideas, the reader takes full responsibility for the consequences.
 Any resemblance to actual persons, living or dead, events or localities is entirely coincidental.
-Typeset: 19th November 2022 Git commit: 9744bcf Source available at: github.com/oliver-butterley/ma2 PREFACE THIS text accompanies the course "Mathematical Analysis 2" taught at the University of Rome Tor Vergata in the department of engineering for the academic year 2022/23.
-The course was led by Oliver Butterley, in collaboration with Giovanni Canestrari.
+Typeset: 4th November 2024 Git commit: 8a233af Source available at: github.com/oliver-butterley/ma2 Preface T^{HIS} text accompanies the course "Mathematical Analysis 2" taught at the University of Rome Tor Vergata in the department of engineering 2022-2025.
+During these years the course was led by Oliver Butterley.
 The aim of this document is to concisely describe the fundamental details related to the material of the course.
 They are aptly named as "notes" and are most likely not the comprehensive source of all relevant information.
 We have easy access to a huge volume of resources and so here we will make connections to whatever is useful, whenever we can.
 These notes are merely written text whereas the central part of the course remains the time spent working with the material, be it doing exercises, discussing, doing calculations, etc. This is not text for memorising, this is text that aims to help us practice and become stronger thinkers.
 This text is freely1 available at github.com/oliver-butterley/ma2.
 Everyone is encouraged to contribute improvements to the document during the progress of the course.
 Some of the text comes from previous years and from many other sources, some of the text came to be during the course.
 The current version is the product of many people, in particular everyone who has made suggestions in class and pointed out errors or imprecisions and to everyone who suggested useful additional content.
 1Free both in the sense of "free speech" and "free beer".